ShoulderSurfersCTF/ctf-writeups/RomHack/writeup.md

 ![](writeupfiles/Untitled205.png)

-I then removed all "3GI" characters(just intu
+I then removed all "3GI" characters(just an intuition)

 ![](writeupfiles/Untitled206.png)